Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Regular subgroups and their properties

-Let $G$ be a compact Lie group with Lie algebra $\fr{g}$ and let $K$ be a closed subgroup of $G$ with Lie algebra $\fr{k}$.
+Let $G$ be a compact Lie group with Lie algebra $\fr{g}$ and let $K$ be a closed connected regular subgroup of $G$ (Definition \ref{defregular}) with Lie algebra $\fr{k}$.
 We fix an $\op{Ad}$-invariant inner product $Q$ on $\fr{g}$.
-Recall the reductive decomposition $\fr{g}=\fr{k}\oplus \fr{m}$ where $\fr{m}$ coincides with the tangent space $T_o(G/K)$.
-Recall also from the previous section the $Q$-orthogonal decomposition
+Let $\fr{n}_{\fr{g}}(\fr{k})$ be the normalizer of $\fr{k}$ in $\fr{g}$ and consider the $Q$-orthogonal reductive decomposition